-Policy Prohibiting Discrimination, Harassment and Retaliation in Employment
+Policy Prohibiting Discrimination, Harassment, Bias and Retaliation in Employment

-The Policy Prohibiting Discrimination, Harassment and Retaliation in Employment governs all employees of the Union College.
+The Policy Prohibiting Discrimination, Harassment, Bias and Retaliation in Employment governs all employees of the Union College.
 This policy and its associated procedures will be utilized if the Title IX Coordinator & Equal Opportunity Specialist determines that the conduct reported falls within its scope.
-The Policy Prohibiting Discrimination, Harassment and Retaliation in Employmentis in compliance with state and federal nondiscrimination and equal opportunity laws.
+The Policy Prohibiting Discrimination, Harassment, Bias and Retaliation in Employmentis in compliance with state and federal nondiscrimination and equal opportunity laws.

-To report discrimination, harassment or retaliation in employment unrelated to sexual harassment use this reporting form.
+To report discrimination, harassment, bias or retaliation in employment unrelated to sexual harassment use this reporting form.